sm-raiyyan/CS50-2017x-pset7/README.md

 # CS50-2017x-pset7
-The problem set 7 of CS50 2017x
+This repository contains the solutions for the Problem Set 7 of CS50 2017x